-Older men have an increased risk of developing BPH.
-And this causes significant urinary complications and a reduction in quality of life.
+So older men have an increased risk of developing BPH, and this causes significant urinary complications and a reduction in quality of life.
 The benefits of natural plant compounds in treating BPH are becoming realized because our knowledge of BPH pathogenesis is increasing.
 Further, many patients are exploring natural approaches, such as prostate supplements, for the management of BPH symptoms.

 The advantages of these natural methods over conventional drugs and surgical approaches included improved safety, reduce side effects and improved quality of life.

-Furthermore, quality scientific evidence links physical activity, low-fat diets, high-fibre diets, and fruit and vegetables to improved prostate health.
+Furthermore, quality scientific evidence links physical activity, low-fat diets, high-fiber diets, and fruit and vegetables to improved prostate health.
 These natural approaches are also essential therapies for the treatment of BPH and promoting prostate health during the surveillance period in patients with BPH.